annshinewu/Fundamentals-of-Python/chapter4.md

 ---
-title       : Introduction to Functions description : This chapter will teach the basics about functions, suchs as defining and calling functions
+title : Introduction to Functions description : This chapter will teach the basics about functions, such as defining and calling functions
 ---
 ## Defining Functions